rmrk-team/evm/docs/RMRK/equippable/RMRKEquippable.md

 event AssetSet(uint64 indexed assetId)
 ```

-Used to notify listeners that a asset object is initialized at `assetId`.
+Used to notify listeners that an asset object is initialized at `assetId`.